As COVID-19 ravages US, shootings, killings are also up

 “I remain extremely alert,” said Avery, who now lives in nearby Belleville.
 “I’m not in crowds.
 If something looks a little suspicious, I’m out of there.”

 Two years ago, Detroit had 261 homicides — the fewest in decades.
-That year there were about 750 nonfatal shootings in the city of more than 672,000.
+The tally has hovered around there with about 786 shootings for a city of more than 672,000.

 But with only a few days left in 2020, homicides already have topped 300, while non-fatal shootings are up more than 50% at more than 1,124 through the middle of December.